Wise and Well Program

 A major goal in our program is to educate our residents on important matters such as healthy nutrition, coping strategies, meditation and breathing techniques, the importance of recognizing depression during training, and many more.

 Residents get together informally very often and quickly get to know each other starting from the PGY1 year.
 We also have scheduled wellness sessions every month during noon conference time where lunch is provided, we play games (sometimes neurology related!), and celebrate all resident birthdays during the month.
 We also try to have monthly happy hours as a way to get together and unwind in a non-work environment.

 Physical Fitness Challenge

-The goal of this program is to promote resilience, fight depression and enhance well-being.
-Interested faculty, fellows, residents and students are welcome to participate.
+Our annual physical fitness challenge helps to promote resilience, fight depression and enhance well-being.
+Interested faculty, fellows, residents and students all participate together on teams.
 At the end of the month, a prize is awarded to the winning team.
-We use a mobile app to track the steps of participants.